Operating dates: Mid-June through mid-September

 Sitting on the front porch surrounded by woodlands, the cabin overlooks the south bay of Raquette Lake with peaceful solitude.
 The camp boasts vertical log construction around the first floor and finishes the second story with horizontal logs peaked to the roof.

-The interior walls of the cabin display carefully crafted logs finished with a beautiful shine and luster.
+The interior walls of the cabin are knotty pine boards finished with a beautiful shine and luster.
 Each room has doors leading to the outside.

 The Kirby Camp is rented on a weekly basis to alumni, faculty and staff of the college.
 The camp is available from mid-June through mid-September.
-If you are interested in staying at the Kirby Camp, contact the Center for Environmental and Outdoor Education at (607) 753-5488.
+If you are interested in staying at Kirby Camp, contact the W.H.
+Parks Family Environmental and Outdoor Education Center at 607-753-5488.